 Profiling apps built with Unity

-If you are profiling an app built with Unity, make sure to build the app to include debuggable symbols by following these steps:
+If you are profiling an app built with Unity, make sure to build the app with debug symbols by following these steps:

 - Open your Android project in the Unity Editor.